Book Tasks

 Ten Great Creative Book Report Ideas - Minds in Bloom

 Ten Great Creative Book Report Ideas – Minds in Bloomhttps://minds-in-bloom.com/ten-great-creative-book-report-ideas/There are many, many great ways for students to respond to literature.
+Students especially enjoy creative book reports.
 These will work for almost any book and are especially good when students are reading independent book selections.
+A quick web search will reveal that there are many ideas out there for creative book reports, but they are not all good ideas.
+Here are, in my opinion,

 Book Report Mobiles